hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > For "fancy ball" means not a "masquerade".
 >
-> Grand fancy balls have oft' been given at court,
+> Grand fancy balls have oft been given at court,
 >
-> Where royalty has sometimes deign'd to sport,
+> Where royalty has sometimes deigned to sport,
 >
 > Like those which Bath and Almack's now supply,
 >